Mind, Brain, Computation and Technology (MBCT) Student Membership Program

 Mentor and trainee discuss science on a screen

-Mind, Brain, Computation and Technology membership is founded on the idea that contemporary research about the emergent functions of the nervous system often requires the integration of experimental investigations with computation and advanced technologies.
+The Mind, Brain, Computation and Technology student membership program is founded on the idea that contemporary research about the emergent functions of the nervous system often requires the integration of experimental investigations with computation and advanced technologies.

 Application